ResearchAdvancingFuzzing/raf/docs/RUN.md

 minikube delete
 ```
 ## Setup RAF directory:
-After cloning this repository, run the `setup.sh` script in order to pull the gtfo repo and make the protobuf files.
+After cloning this repository, run the `setup.sh` script in order to pull the gtfo repo.
 ```
 git clone <this_repo>
 cd raf
 ./setup.sh
 ```
 Note: Run this only once, when you have a clean clone of the RAF repo.
-## Build a campaign
+## Building and running a campaign
 After initial setup, you can now either (1) run an already existing experiment in RAF or (2) create your own experiment.
-#### Using an existing experiment
-TODO.
-There are no existing experiments currently.
-#### Creating a new experiemnt
-To run a new experiment, you need to (1) make the relevant changes, (2) commit the changes, and (3) tag the commit.
+When creating or running an experiment, you need to (1) make the relevant changes, (2) commit the changes, and (3) tag the commit.
+Existing experiments are located within their own branches.
+For instance, to run an ```aflfast``` experiment, run the following:

-**NOTE:** If you do not commit the changes or you do not have a tag associated with the commit, the campaign will not run.

-To tag:
 ```
-git tag <tag_name> <commit_hash>
-./raf-commit <tag_name>
+git branch aflfast origin/aflfast   # fetch the aflfast branch git tag <tag_name> <commit_hash>    # tag which commit you want to run the expt on ./raf-commit <tag_name>             # must be run in order to generate a raf-tag
 ```
+**NOTE:** If you have uncommitted changes or do not have a tag associated with the commit you want to run the experiment on, the campaign will not run.
-To start the campaign:
+To start the campaign
 ```
 ./raf-run
 ```